 On a different note, I absolutely love the look of Sprout Social’s tabbed dashboard - it is a lot easier on the eyes than any other tool's interface!

 If you are in charge of managing your business’ social, it is highly likely that you will have heard of this tool.
 Hootsuite is relied upon by many companies today and is undoubtedly one of the best solutions for managing and auditing just about any social network, including Vimeo, Tumblr, Evernote, Flickr, MailChimp, SlideShare, Storify (via 3rd party apps.)
 The tool provides an amazing team management facility, whereby you can delegate tasks to different team members.
 They, in turn, will be able to see which tasks have been allocated to them and track their status.

 Another thing I adore about Hootsuite is the sheer number of apps it supports (iPhone, iPad, Android, and Blackberry.)
 For those who wish to track their performance, a weekly click summary is available free of charge.

 It is great to be able to tweak a tool to be just the way you want it, and this is exactly what we did at SEMrush.
 We created a dedicated tool to help our social media team cope with their routine tasks more efficiently.
 It took only six months for our tool to grow into a comprehensive social media suite that covers the entire workflow of a social media manager.

 The toolkit is broken down into two tools -- the Social Media Tracker and the Social Media Poster.
 Tracker is about competitive analytics.
-It is an absolute must-have for every social media marketer who wants to analyze their competitors’ social media presence on Twitter, Facebook, Instagram, Google+ and Linkedin.
+It is an absolute must-have for every social media marketer who wants to analyze their competitors on Twitter, Facebook, Instagram, Pinterest and Linkedin.

 Poster is a relatively new tool designed to simplify the social media scheduling process.
-With its current functionality, the tool allows you to post to Facebook and Twitter; LinkedIn and Instagram will be added by the end of the year.
-Posts can be published instantly, scheduled for later or put in the posting queue.
+With its current functionality, the tool allows you to schedule and post to Facebook, Twitter, Instagram (scheduling only), LinkedIn and Pinterest.
+Posts can be published instantly, scheduled for later, put in the posting queue or saved as drafts.